openbermuda/80days/posts/trusting-computers.rst

 to do so, respecting people's privacy.

 It is no different to how people behave in social situations.
-Confidences are shared and respected allo the time.
+Confidences are shared and respected all the time.

 Just because they are shared with a computer does not change that social contract.